Our people

 Research Staff

 Annika’s research has focused upon quantitative reconstructions of past climatic changes using synthesised pollen records from Australia and South Africa.
-She also performed pollen analysis and identification and given lectures.
+She also performed pollen analysis and identification and given lectures and taught students in the field and lab.

 Areas of expertise